 A landlord has a right to claim damages for breaches of the tenant’s covenants relating to the physical state of the premises when the lease ends; these are known as dilapidations claims.
 The starting point is that a landlord is entitled to the reasonable cost of doing the repair works plus loss of rent for the period until the works have been completed.
 However, the law is complex and professional help will be required.

 A landlord will normally need to arrange for a surveyor experienced in dealing with dilapidations claims; he will inspect the property to establish the extent of the breaches and to document them in a schedule of dilapidations.
 In claims for damages at the end of the lease, or ‘terminal dilapidations,’ it is recommended that this schedule is served at least six months before the end of the lease term.
 If the landlord and tenant are intending to enter into a new lease it is important that dilapidations are addressed before the renewal lease is completed to avoid any arguments about the extent of the tenant’s repairing obligations under the new lease.

-For further information relating to the points raised in this article, please contact Daniel Edwards or a member of the property litigation team.
+For further information relating to the points raised in this article, please contact one of our Dilapidation and Disrepair Dispute Solicitors

 Please note this information is provided by way of example and may not be complete and is certainly not intended to constitute legal advice.
 You should take bespoke advice for your circumstances.